commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 ## Theme overrides

-The theme allows to inject functionalities to specific parts of it.
+The theme allows to inject custom functionalities to specific parts of it.
 [Read here](./src/overrides) for more information.

 ## API usage